-

 Day 7 Sintra - Palaces, Gardens & the Western Hills

-3 Miles / 5 Km 2-3 Hrs 790ft / 240 MetresStarting from the Palácio Nacional de Sintra, this short loop passes the intriguing Quinta do Relógio – a Neo-Arabic palace whose entrance bears the motto of the Emir of Granada – before reaching the captivating Quinta da Regaleira, saturated with Templar and Freemasonic symbolism, its famous Initiation Well descending 27 metres into underground tunnels and grottoes.
-Continuing west, the walk passes the serene Palácio de Seteais, a neoclassical 18th-century palace now an elegant hotel, before a narrow path climbs the wooded hillside towards Pena Park.
-The descent follows a romantic forest trail past the charming Vila Sassetti and its terraced gardens, before dropping back into the historic centre and a visit to the Palácio Nacional de Sintra – one of Europe’s oldest royal residences and the only palace that spans the entire history of Portugal, from its Moorish origins to the fall of the monarchy in 1910.
+3 Miles / 5 Km 2-3 Hrs 790ft / 240 MetresStarting from the historic centre, this short loop visits the Quinta da Regaleira, saturated with Templar and Freemasonic symbolism, where the famous Initiation Well descends 27 metres.
+The walk continues past the neoclassical Palácio de Seteais before a narrow path climbs the wooded hillside towards Pena Park.
+The descent follows a romantic forest trail past Vila Sassetti and its terraced gardens, returning to the historic centre and a visit to the Palácio Nacional de Sintra – one of Europe’s oldest royal residences, spanning the entire history of Portugal from its Moorish origins to the fall of the monarchy in 1910.

 -